Last updated on July 27th, 2023 at 10:33 am

 My collars – Lock-Jaw OLY 2 Olympic Collars

 My two favorite collars are the Lock-Jaw and the OSO collars.
-I even made a video about them that you can see here.
+I even made a video about them which you can see here.
 All along, I thought I’d like the OSO better.
 In fact, I used them exclusively for over a year.

 One tip is do not buy the cheap knock-offs you see on sale for $15 and less!!!!
 Those do NOT work.
 They are NOT secure.
 Looks and reviews can be deceiving.